emilydta/memory-card-game/README.md

 Completing this project has taught me:

-  - How to use the useEffect hook to mimic class-component lifecycle methods (componendDidMount, componentDidUpdate, componentWillUnmount).
+  - How to use the useEffect hook to mimic class-component lifecycle methods (componentDidMount, componentDidUpdate, componentWillUnmount).
   - A little about CSS keyframe animations.